-In this paper, we investigate another important issue which needs to be solved in wireless mesh access networks.
-As in Figure 1, the AP and its associated clients form a regular WLAN cell, which operates with the de facto IEEE 802.11 standards.
-The throughput of one cell depends on the signalto-interference-plus-noise ratio (SINR) experienced at the receiver where the interference mainly comes from the other operating cells.
-For example, if each of the cell operates with IEEE 802.11b standard, we can utilize a different frequency band such as IEEE 802.11a or WiMAX [11], for the intercell communication among mesh routers and hence causes no interference to intra-cell transmissions.
-However, the cochannel interference from other operating cells is inevitable due to the limitation of available transmission channels, e.g., 3 non-overlapping channels in our example.
+AP - Access Point 🔿 G - Gateway Node R - Wireless Mesh Router interference mainly comes from the other operating cells.
+For example, if each of the cells operates with IEEE 802.11b standard, we can utilize a different frequency band such as IEEE 802.11a or WiMAX [8], for the inter-cell communication among mesh routers and hence causes no interference to intra-cell transmissions.
+However, the co-channel interference from other operating cells is inevitable due to the limitation of available transmission channels, e.g., 3 non-overlapping channels in our example.
 Most current off-the-shelf APs are capable of adjusting the transmission rate according to the measured channel condition which is indicated by transmission bit error rate (BER).
 Given a particular modulation scheme, BER is uniquely determined by the SINR experienced by the receiver of the link.
 Generally speaking, higher SINR value yields lower BER and higher data rate.
-Therefore, the mutual interference dramatically degrades the transmission rate of each cell and the aggregated throughput of the whole network [12].
-Each AP attempts to tune the physical parameters such as operating frequency and transmission power in order to maximize the SINR and hence the throughput.
-In our work, we investigate the issue of maximizing the overall throughput of the network, defined
+Therefore, the mutual interference dramatically degrades the transmission rate of each cell and the aggregated throughput of the whole network [9].
+Each AP attempts to tune the physical parameters such as operating frequency1 and transmission power in order to maximize the SINR and hence the throughput.
+In our work, we investigate the issue of maximizing the overall throughput of the network, defined as the summation of throughput of all cells, by finding the optimal frequency and transmission power allocation strategy.
+Also, due to the concern of scalability and computational complexity, we prefer a decentralized solution to the throughput maximization problem.